Basic quasi-reductive root data and supergroups: Basic quasi-reductive root data for basic quasi-reductive supergroups

 \begin{proof} According to Lemma \ref{lem: 3.4}, $\frakr$ is a generalized root system in the sense of Serganova \cite{Ser1}.
-Hence, by applying \cite[Theorem 7.2]{Ser1} along with \cite[Chapters 5 and 6]{FG}, using the Chevalley basis and the integral Kostant form the existence is proved over an arbitrary field.
+Hence, by applying \cite[Theorem 7.2]{Ser1} along with the same arguments as in \cite[Chapters 5 and 6]{FG}, using the Chevalley basis and the integral Kostant form the existence is proved over an arbitrary field.
 As to the uniqueness, it follows from the theory of Super Harish-Chandra Pairs (SHCP). \end{proof}

 Notice that $\bbG$ in Theorem \ref{prop: basic existence} is by definition basic quasi-reductive.